NBA playoffs: Seven teams. Three great matchups. And a whole lot of injuries.

 The NBA takes injuries seriously, so much so that it issues a league-wide postseason injury report three times daily.
 The final report for Monday contained 12 names, with problems ranging from calf strains and Achilles soreness to a torn ACL.

-Conley’s absence has stemmed some of the momentum that was building behind the Jazz, who ended the regular season with basketball’s best record and allowed Paul George and Kawhi Leonard to shift the series back to parity.
+Conley’s absence has stemmed some of the momentum that was building behind the Jazz, who ended the regular season with basketball’s best record and allowed the Clippers to shift the series back to parity.
 The Bucks, on the other hand, have had time to adapt to point guard Donte DiVicenzo’s ankle injury and have compensated appropriately.

 There are games of chess going on, and untimely injuries can shake up everything.
 The race for the title is wide open, and it could be that it turns into a war of attrition.